scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 #### Iterative deconstruction of a function expression

-Let's imagine we need a macro that collects names of methods used in an expression of type `FieldName => FieldName`, for a definition of `FieldName` that looks like this:
+Let's imagine we need a macro that collects names of methods used in an expression of type `FieldName => FieldName`, for a definition of `FieldName`:

 ```scala
 trait FieldName: